 - Add the thin slices of butter to the dry ingredients and use two forks, a pastry cutter, or your fingers to distribute the butter evenly into the dry ingredients.
 Mix until crumbly and resembles coarse cornmeal.

-- Next, add the eggs to the mixture and combine well but do not over-mix.
+- Next, add the eggs to the mixture and combine well, but do not over-mix.
 Set aside.

 Assemble The Cobbler